Electing to go to court

 - your phone number and

-- a sentence that explains that you want to go to court, such as: "I elect to have my penalty notice determined by a court.
+- a sentence that explains that you want to go to court, such as: "I elect to have my fine notice determined by a court.
 I understand I will receive a court attendance notice".

 You can send a letter to: